 Returning visitors are those who have previously visited your website.
 Google considers returning visitors as those who have returned from the same device within a two-year time frame.
 If a user visits a website after more than two years, then it’s counted as a new visitor.
 A low number of returning visitors can be a sign of poor user experience or that your product fails to deliver to its promises.

-This metric is presented as a pie graph, comparing the ratio between the two.
+This user experience metric is presented as a pie graph, comparing the ratio between the two.
 You should always have an influx of new traffic – 50-70% is a good range, but as usual, it depends on the industry you are in and what are your website goals.
 A higher level of new visitors equals higher revenue – as long as your returning customers are returning.

 When it comes to measuring website traffic, you want to look at pageviews.